 There’s nothing easy about the decision to abort, or the process required to complete it.
 Those challenges are only made more difficult by the societal taboos that silence and shame the process.

-I worked with a couple who were choosing to terminate a pregnancy, and we held a series of rituals to help everyone involved get through it with as much love and grace as possible.
+I worked with a couple who were choosing to terminate a pregnancy, and this post describes a series of rituals we held to help everyone involved get through it with as much love and grace as possible.

 Our goal with these rituals was not only to change the experience for this child, this couple, and those who care about and support them, but also to help build new healing patterns in the cultural field around this experience.